 In my opinion, collagen is more likely to have a positive impact on joint and connective tissue than on bone itself.

-A study of healthy, older adults showed that supplementing with just 2.5 grams of collagen peptide per day improved markers of atherosclerosis.
+A study of healthy, older adults showed that supplementing with just 2.5 grams of collagen peptides per day improved markers of atherosclerosis.

 What’s interesting about this finding is that the results probably have nothing to do with blood lipids, and instead are related to the health of the blood vessel walls.

-Most of the research so far has focused on joints and skin.
+Most of the research so far has focused on bone and joint function and skin health.
 But with the small amount of research related to cardiovascular health, this could be an interesting benefit as well.

 Is it possible that collagen peptides could improve the function of blood vessel walls?
 That remains to be seen.
 If so, it could be a powerful tool in the battle against cardiovascular disease.